PhoenixRacing/WebApp20/README.md

 ### Get auth.js

 For security reasons, we do not publish `auth.js` on GitHub.
 You will have to get the `auth.js` file from a team lead or teammate.
 You can ask Sawyer or Radmer for a copy of the file.
+When you get this file, place it in the `WebApp20` folder.

 ### Get AWS config files